arduino/docs-content/content/software/app-lab/3.getting-started/5.glossary/glossary.md

 The mandatory manifest file for every App.
 It stores metadata and configuration, such as the App's name, icon, and the list of Bricks used in the project.

 ## Arduino CLI
-The command-line tool that handles board detection and sketch compilation.
-It serves as the underlying engine for managing the C++ components of an App.
+The command-line tool that handles sketch compilation and library management.
+It serves as the underlying engine for managing the Arduino Sketch (C++) components of an App.

 ## Arduino App CLI
 A specialized command-line tool pre-installed on compatible boards.
 It automates the lifecycle of an App, including building, starting, and stopping services directly from the Linux terminal.